 IT failures could lead to significant issues, for example system downtime, lost productivity and data corruption, theft or loss.
 Cyber security is a key focus and is high on the Board and Risk Committee's agenda.
-Westfield operates a process of continuous improvement of their systems and processes to maintain the confidentiality, integrity and availability of business information systems and data through the Information Security Management System (ISMS) which is certified to the ISO27001 standard.
+The Group operates a process of continuous improvement of its systems and processes to maintain the confidentiality, integrity and availability of business information systems and data through the Information Security Management System (ISMS) which is certified to the ISO27001 standard.
+The Group also has comprehensive cyber-insurance.